poppy-project/poppy-humanoid/README.md

 ## Build your own Poppy Humanoid

 Building a complete Poppy Humanoid costs $8000-9000 with about 60% for buying the 25 Robotis Dynamixel actuators required.
-The full BOM is available here >> [Bill Of Material](hardware/doc/BOM.md)
+The full BOM is available here >> [Bill Of Material](hardware/doc/BOM.md).

+**The STL files are available in [the releases](https://github.com/poppy-project/poppy-humanoid/releases) of this repository.**

 Then the process to assemble a complete Poppy Humanoid takes about 7h for  handyman people.
 Yet the skills required are very limited and should not be a problem for anyone able to hold a screwdriver.